Chart Color Schemes

 Herne Hill features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 55.8 percent of all households, including 22.7 percent couples with children, 22.5 percent couples without children, and 10.4 percent single parent families.
-Non-family households constitute the remaining 44.2 percent, with lone person households at 40.1 percent and group households comprising 3.6 percent of the total.
-The median household size is 2.1 people, smaller than the Rest of Vic. average of 2.4.
+Family households comprise 55.8% of all households, including 22.7% couples with children, 22.5% couples without children, and 10.4% single parent families.
+Non-family households make up the remaining 44.2%, with lone person households at 40.1% and group households comprising 3.6%.
+The median household size is 2.1 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households